teamcons/PS-Whimsiness/README.md

 # 💽 CountingSheeps

+### Count files !

-Count files, and how long it takes to proofread them (1800 words -> 1 hour basis) Its not great for PDF and PPT, but everything else it rocks
+and how long it takes to proofread them (1800 words -> 1 hour basis), because i need that at work.

+Its not great for PDF and PPT, but everything else it rocks.

+Startup is slow due to interacting with Office.
+Which is slow.

   <table align="center" border="none">
       <td><img  width="300" height="300" src="https://github.com/teamcons/PS-Whimsiness/blob/main/images/Screenshot CountingSheeps.png"" /></td>